 PLI ceased underwriting new business in the Pet Insurance class in 2006.
 No further policies have been underwritten since then, and all policies expired in 2007 without exception.
-The company continued to be in solvent run-off in 2017 with no premiums or claims in the year.
+PLI continued to be in solvent run-off in 2018 with no premiums or claims in the year.

 In 2017, PLI initiated a Part VII transfer of all of PLI's assets and liabilities into AEL.
-The process started in the fourth quarter of 2017 and is expected to be completed in the fourth quarter of 2018.
+The process started in the fourth quarter of 2017 and is expected to be completed in 2019.